nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your computer
 2. Download the latest GreenMileageEfforts.jar from [here](https://github.com/AY2021S2-CS2103T-W10-1/tp/releases)
-3. Copy the file to the folder you want to use as the [home folder](#6-glossary) for your **GreenMileageEfforts**.
+3. Copy the file to the folder you want to use as the [home folder](#6-glossary) for your **GreenMileageEfforts**
-4. Double click the file to start the app.
+4. Double click the file to start the app
-5. Type the command in the command box and press the Enter key to execute it
+5. Type the command in the command box and press the Enter key to execute it.
+Some examples of commands you could try are:
+   * `list`: Lists all [passengers](#6-glossary) currently stored in the GME system
+   * `pool n/Dr. Iver p/92385810 d/MONDAY t/0930 c/1 c/2 c/3`: adds the employees shown at indexes 1, 2, and 3 as passengers to a new [pool](#6-glossary) with Dr. Iver as the driver.
+   * `listPool`: Lists all [pools](#6-glossary) currently stored in the GME system
+   * `unpool 2`: Removes the pool at index 2
+   * `exit`: closes the GME app

-6. Refer to the [Features](#3-features-) below for the details on each command.
+6. Refer to the [Features](#3-features-) below for the details on each command

 --------------------------------------------------------------------------------------------------------------------